Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

 Thinking back to the class on Monday,

-**Q.1.a.** What factors (i.e., changes) contributed to the reduction of deaths due to pneumonia and tuberculosis from 1900s-2000s? (bullet points)
+**Q.1.a.** What factors contributed to the reduction of deaths due to pneumonia and tuberculosis from 1900s-2000s?
+(bullet points)

 Thinking back to the case study on the production Artemisinin,